Operating system: Networking

+Modern operating systems usually include a network stack, such as the TCP/IP protocol stack.

 Security

 Security means protecting users from other users of the same computer, as well as from those who seeking remote access to it over a network.
 Operating systems security rests on achieving the CIA triad: confidentiality (unauthorized users cannot access data), integrity (unauthorized users cannot modify data), and availability (ensuring that the system remains available to authorized users, even in the event of a denial of service attack).
 As with other computer systems, isolating security domains—in the case of operating systems, the kernel, processes, and virtual machines—is key to achieving security.
 Other ways to increase security include simplicity to minimize the attack surface, locking access to resources by default, checking all requests for authorization, principle of least authority (granting the minimum privilege essential for performing a task), privilege separation, and reducing shared data.

 Some operating system designs are more secure than others.
 Those with no isolation between the kernel and applications are least secure, while those with a monolithic kernel like most general-purpose operating systems are still vulnerable if any part of the kernel is compromised.
 A more secure design features microkernels that separate the kernel's privileges into many separate security domains and reduce the consequences of a single kernel breach.
 Unikernels are another approach that improves security by minimizing the kernel and separating out other operating systems functionality by application.

 Most operating systems are written in C or C++, which create potential vulnerabilities for exploitation.
 Despite attempts to protect against them, vulnerabilities are caused by buffer overflow attacks, which are enabled by the lack of bounds checking.
 Hardware vulnerabilities, some of them caused by CPU optimizations, can also be used to compromise the operating system.
 There are known instances of operating system programmers deliberately implanting vulnerabilities, such as back doors.

 Operating systems security is hampered by their increasing complexity and the resulting inevitability of bugs.
 Because formal verification of operating systems may not be feasible, developers use operating system hardening to reduce vulnerabilities, e.g. address space layout randomization, control-flow integrity, access restrictions, and other techniques.
 There are no restrictions on who can contribute code to open source operating systems; such operating systems have transparent change histories and distributed governance structures.
 Open source developers strive to work collaboratively to find and eliminate security vulnerabilities, using code review and type checking to expunge malicious code.
 Andrew S. Tanenbaum advises releasing the source code of all operating systems, arguing that it prevents developers from placing trust in secrecy and thus relying on the unreliable practice of security by obscurity.